DaveBitter/graduation_internship/end_report.md

 ##### Learning React Native

 I was pretty quick at getting to learn React Native itself.
-I've had a year and a half of experience in React with building web applications.
+I have had a year and a half of experience in React with building web applications.
 I just had to figure out what was different in React Native

 The main difference was styling and not having HTML.
 React Native uses CSS in a javascript way.
 It uses the same logic, but the syntax is different.
 You are not able to write CSS in a regular way like you would for a web application.
 Instead, you write it in an object oriented way in Javascript.
 This was easy to pick up.

 Not having HTML was more challenging.
-I couldn't make use of regular HTML but had to use native elements instead.
+I could not make use of regular HTML but had to use native elements instead.
 This limited me in a way because I like to write semantically correct HTML.
 I had to figure out what elements to use and what you can or cannot do in native development.
 Along the way I found this out and I am now much more aware of this.

 Releasing to the Google Play store and the App store was really challenging.
-ViriCiti and I didn't have any knowledge on this.
+ViriCiti and I did not have any knowledge on this.
 I had to figure out what accounts I needed and what I needed to do to get the app on both platforms.
 I researched a lot online to achieve this.
-I also asked Maarten Petit, a native developer at Cohere, to help me with the things I really could't find out.
+I also asked Maarten Petit, a native developer at Cohere, to help me with the things I really could not find out.
 In the end I managed to get a good pipeline ready for releases and had the knowledge on how to do this for the future.

-I've learned a lot about native development and all the aspects of it.
+I have learned a lot about native development and all the aspects of it.
 With this knowledge and experience I am now confident enough to say that I can create native apps for companies.
-This felt like a great achievement because that's what I set out to do for this learning goal.
+This felt like a great achievement because that is what I set out to do for this learning goal.

 ### Learning goal #2

 #### As a front-end developer I want to sharpen my skills in the area of visual and user experience design so I can build better apps for companies and users.

 Normally I leave the user experience and visual design part to other people in a project.
 Because of this I am not as T-shaped as I want to.
 Because of this I decided to take it head on during the internship.
 I first turned the ideas ViriCiti had into sketches to then validate those ideas.
 I then made a visual design for the app.
-With those visual designs I then created a low-fi prototype to use for user testing at customers of ViriCiti I worked on this learning goal in every step of the project iteration after iteration.
+With those visual designs I then created a hi-fi prototype to use for user testing at customers of ViriCiti I worked on this learning goal in every step of the project iteration after iteration.

 I feel confident that my app is thouroughly tested and is based on information based on the end user.
 I have no problem defending the choices I made.
 A good example of this work is the information I got from my visit to Breytner.
 I found out what the user wanted to see and iterated over the design accordingly.